dlareau/puzzlehunt_server/docs/hunt_creation.rst

 A note about static files
 -------------------------

 As of version ``3.0.0``, in order to reduce repository clutter, it is now against policy to commit files specific to a certain hunt to the respository.
 This means that you are no longer allowed to put images, fonts, and other files in ``/huntserver/static`` or ``/static``.

-To still allow the use of new static files in each hunt, a new object class has been created called "Hunt Asset Files".
-This class allows uploading of assets from the web interface, removing the need to interact with the hosting server directly.
+To still allow the use of new static files in each hunt, ... hunt resources ....

-To upload a new asset file, navigate to ``{server URL}/admin/huntserver/huntassetfile/`` and click the blue "Add hunt asset file" button at the top.
-On the following screen, choose the file you wish to upload and hit save.
-Keep in mind that the URL for the file will be generated based on the uploaded file name and cannot be changed once uploaded, so name your files beforehand.

-After you upload your file, click the save button and you will be taken back to the list of asset files.
-Next to each asset file is the link to use in your html template to access that file.
-It is clear to see that for each file, the link is just ``/media/hunt/assets/{name of file}``.

 Inheriting the base template
 ----------------------------